roofmonkey/BigDataXmasAppathon/README.md

 hip factor : does watching the demo make you smile ?

-scalability  : any non-scalable  bottlenecks? (notwithstanding any interactive/visualization part of the app which is not parallelized)
+*scalability*  : any non-scalable  bottlenecks? (notwithstanding any interactive/visualization part of the app which is not parallelized)

-testability : can it be tested without a cluster?
+*testability* : can it be tested without a cluster?

-maintainability : how easy to add a new phase to the pipeline ?
+*maintainability* : how easy to add a new phase to the pipeline ?

-documentation : how easy is it for someone to contribute ?
+*documentation* : how easy is it for someone to contribute ?

 Rules
 =======

 Teams are okay ~ Project doesn't need to be done by indivuduals, you can compete as a team.

-If using external data :

 More Rules
 ==========

-Project must leverage a red hat product, fedora ecosystem packages, or upstream community with RHT engagement

-Project code must be hosted on a public git or SVN repository.
+Project must leverage a *red hat product, fedora ecosystem packages, or upstream community with RHT engagement* Project code must be hosted on a *here*.

-Project must run from source / README directions, entirely.
+Project must run *from source / README directions, entirely*.

-Project must scale : no one off scripts - even the data formatting and ETL have to be parallelized.
+Project must scale : *no one off scripts - even the data formatting and ETL have to be parallelized.*

-Project must include a cool visualization component.
+Project must include a cool *visualization component.*

 If using external data : End users should be able to pull it down, or generate mock data, to run the app.